fvaleri/strimzi-debugging/sessions/003/README.md

 tar: Removing leading `/' from member names
 ```

-If the pod is crash looping, you can still recover the dump by creating a temporary pod and mounting the same volume.
+If the pod is crash looping, we can still recover the dump by creating a temporary pod and mounting the same volume.

 ```sh
 $ kubectl run my-pod --restart "Never" --image "foo" --overrides "{